History of the Hindu–Arabic numeral system: Development in India

-The form of numerals in Ashoka's inscriptions in the Brahmi script (middle of the third century BCE) involved separate signs for the numbers 1 to 9, 10 to 90, 100 and 1000.
+The form of numerals in Ashoka's inscriptions in the Brahmi script (middle of the third century BC) involved separate signs for the numbers 1 to 9, 10 to 90, 100 and 1000.
 A multiple of 100 or 1000 was represented by a modification (or "enciphering") of the sign for the number using the sign for the multiplier number.
 Such enciphered numerals directly represented the named place-value numerals used verbally.
 They continued to be used in inscriptions until the end of the 9th century.

 In his seminal text of 499 CE, Aryabhata devised a novel positional number system, using Sanskrit consonants for small numbers and vowels for powers of 10.
 Using the system, numbers up to a billion could be expressed using short phrases, e. g., khyu-ghṛ representing the number 4,320,000.
 The system did not catch on because it produced quite unpronounceable phrases, but it might have driven home the principle of positional number system (called dasa-gunottara, exponents of 10) to later mathematicians.
 A more elegant katapayadi scheme was devised in later centuries representing a place-value system including zero.

 Place-value numerals without zero

-While the numerals in texts and inscriptions used a named place-value notation, a more efficient notation might have been employed in calculations, possibly from the 1st century CE.
+While the numerals in texts and inscriptions used a named place-value notation, a more efficient notation might have been employed in calculations, possibly from the 1st century AD.
 Computations were carried out on clay tablets covered with a thin layer of sand, giving rise to the term dhuli-karana ('sand-work') for higher computation.
 Karl Menninger believes that, in such computations, they must have dispensed with the enciphered numerals and written down just sequences of digits to represent the numbers.
 A zero would have been represented as a "missing place", such as a dot.
 The single manuscript with worked examples available to us, the Bakhshali manuscript (of unclear date), uses a place value system with a dot to denote the zero.
 The dot was called the shunya-sthāna 'empty-place'.
 The same symbol was also used in algebraic expressions for the unknown (as in the canonical x in modern algebra).

-Textual references to a place-value system are seen from the 5th century CE onward.
-The Buddhist philosopher Vasubandhu in the 5th century says "when [the same] clay counting-piece is in the place of units, it is denoted as one, when in hundreds, one hundred."
+Textual references to a place-value system are seen from the 5th century onward.
 A commentary on Patanjali's Yoga Sutras from the 5th century reads, "Just as a line in the hundreds place [means] a hundred, in the tens place ten, and one in the ones place, so one and the same woman is called mother, daughter and sister."